 In some cases, the Decree of Divorce can list the ex-spouse as the beneficiary to your will or trust.
 This means that, even after the divorce is finalized, your former spouse is still entitled to receive the benefits of your insurance policies and assets.
 In order to avoid this situation, it is important to pay attention to the specific details of your Decree of Divorce and make sure you understand what they mean.

 An Ex-Spouse May Be a Beneficiary If Re-Designated by the Insurance Company.

 After the divorce, you may re-designate your former spouse as a beneficiary of your insurance policy.
 If you choose not to do this, your ex-spouse will not be a beneficiary of your estate.
 This option allows you to choose if you want your ex-spouse to continue acting as your beneficiary after the divorce is finalized.

 An Ex-Spouse May Be a Beneficiary If Children Are Involved.

 Your ex-spouse may still receive the benefits of your estate if he or she is acting on behalf of children or dependents.
 This means that if your ex-spouse receives the benefits in trust for, or for the benefit of, a child or dependent, the insurance company will still designate your former spouse as a legal beneficiary.
 If children are involved, it is important to consider the situation and remember that even if your ex-spouse is not a beneficiary, you can still set your children as your beneficiaries.

 Understand Your Options & Seek Legal Help

 At Dossey & Jones, PLLC, our experienced estate planning attorneys can answer your questions and walk you through the process.
 We care about each client, and we know you want to provide for the ones you love.
-After divorce, it is important to update your beneficiary designations, and The Woodlands estate planning lawyers at our firm are here to help.
+After divorce, it is important to update your beneficiary designations, and Conroe estate planning lawyers at our firm are here to help.